Back

 Stay Resilient

 I want to say that you might fail eventually, but the truth is that you certainly will at some point.
-Some changes will be complex and challenge everything you believe and all the progress you have made.
+Some changes will be complex and challenge everything you believe and all your progress.

 At some point, you might have to start from scratch or even delete a whole project because something happened.
 Circumstances might change in the blink of an eye, and there is nothing else we can do other than breathe deep and adapt.